-|BIOGRAPHY||HOME | BIOGRAPHY | AUTHOR | GUEST SPEAKER | GRAPHIC ART | EXHIBIT DESIGNER | FILMMAKER | CONTACT|
+|BIOGRAPHY||HOME | BIOGRAPHY | AUTHOR | GUEST SPEAKER | APPEARANCES | EXHIBIT DESIGNER | FILMMAKER | CONTACT|

 2007 Historical Society of Michigan: State History Award: for distinguished volunteer service in promoting Michigan's submerged maritime heritage.

-2009 Guest expert in an episode of the History Channel Cities Underground
+2009 Guest expert in an episode of the History Channel Cities Underground.

-CO-FOUNDER - MICHIGAN SHIPWRECK RESEARCH ASSOCIATES
+CO-FOUNDER - MICHIGAN SHIPWRECK RESEARCH ASSOCIATION

 PRESIDENT - THE SOUTHWEST MICHIGAN UNDERWATER PRESERVE